 #2

-Deferred Traffic Prosecution Option: This is a statewide program available to resolve some citations.
-The program allows for the dismissal of qualifying charges after completion of specific terms and conditions.
+Deferred Traffic Prosecution – The deferred traffic prosecution statewide option allows for the dismissal of qualifying charges after completion of specific terms and conditions.
 You must hold a Utah driver’s license (no CDL) and be 21 years of age or older to apply.
-Applying for this MUST be done within 21 days of the citation.
-The court can’t provide any extensions on the time frames for this program.
-To see if you qualify, to apply for deferred prosecution or to learn more about this program click this link: Deferred Traffic Prosecution.
+To learn more about this program, to see if you qualify or to apply, click this link: Deferred Traffic Prosecution.

-If you want the deferred traffic prosecution option, please do not pay the citation first.
-Wait until you have been approved and directed to pay, that way it is reported to driver’s license correctly.
+If you want either of the State Court options, please do not pay the citation first.
+Wait until you are directed to pay.
+This allows for the correct information to be reported to the driver’s license division based upon your choice.

 #3